24A31A05EA/Cooking-recipe-recommendation-system/README.md

+# Cooking Recipe Recommendation System

+## 1. Project Title
 Cooking Recipe Recommendation System
-1. Project Title
-Cooking Recipe Recommendation System

-2. Project Description
+## 2. Project Description
 A web-based application that helps users discover and search for recipes based on their preferences.
-It uses ingredient and cuisine data to recommend delicious recipes with filtering capabilities.
+It recommends recipes using ingredient and cuisine data with filtering options.

-3. Problem Statement
+## 3. Problem Statement
 Many people struggle to decide what to cook with the ingredients they have at home.
 This project solves that problem by providing recipe recommendations based on available ingredients, meal type, and preparation time.

-4. Features of the Project
+## 4. Features of the Project
-🔍 Search recipes by ingredients
+- Search recipes by ingredients

-🍽️ Filter recipes by meal type (Breakfast, Lunch, Dinner, Snack)
+- Filter recipes by meal type (Breakfast, Lunch, Dinner, Snack)

-⏱️ Filter recipes by preparation time (15, 30, 60 minutes)
+- Filter recipes by preparation time (15, 30, 60 minutes)

-🖼️ Recipe cards with images and cooking details
+- Recipe cards with images and cooking details

-📱 Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

-⭐ Quick recipe recommendations
+- Quick recipe recommendations

-5. Technology Used
+## 5. Technology Used
-Frontend: HTML5, CSS3, JavaScript (Vanilla)
+- Frontend: HTML5, CSS3, JavaScript (Vanilla)

-Backend/Data Processing: Python, Pandas, Regular Expressions
+- Backend/Data Processing: Python, Pandas, Regular Expressions

-Data Format: CSV (Cuisine data), JSON (Recipes data)
+- Data Format: CSV (Cuisine data), JSON (Recipes data)

-6. Project Structure
+## 6. Project Structure
-Code
 Cooking-recipe-recommendation-system/
 ├── index.html                 # Main landing/search page
 ├── details.html               # Recipe details page